Education and Training

 Body imaging fellows receive extensive exposure to CT colonography led by Dr. Jason Pietryga.
 Exams are performed at three sites but interpreted centrally to maximize experience.
 All fellows will easily meet accreditation criteria to allow independent interpretation of CT colonography upon completion of fellowship.

-All fellows are granted an academic appointment at Brown University, which provides access to all of the university's diverse resources.
+All fellows are granted an academic appointment at Brown University, which provides access to the university's diverse resources.

-The first Breast Imaging Fellowship Match will take place in March 2017 for the 2018 appointment year.
-The match is sponsored by the Society of Breast Imaging and it will be managed by the National Resident Matching Program.
-In order to become a fellow at Brown, you must register with the Radiology Match, of which Breast Imaging is a part.
+The program participates in the Society of Breast Imaging (SBI)/ National Resident Matching Program (NRMP) match.
+You must register with the Radiology Match, of which Breast Imaging is a part.

 Fellowship Program Coordinator